audhiaprilliant/audhiaprilliant.github.io/_posts/2020-07-24-web-scraping-covid-using-airflow.md

 Airflow is a platform to programmatically author, schedule, and monitor workflows.
 Use airflow to author workflows as directed acyclic graphs (DAGs) of tasks.
 The airflow scheduler executes our tasks on an array of workers while following the specified dependencies.
 Basically, it help us to automate the script.
 Meanwhile, the COVID‑19 pandemic, also known as the coronavirus pandemic, is an ongoing global pandemic of coronavirus disease 2019 (COVID‑19), caused by severe acute respiratory syndrome coronavirus 2 (SARS‑CoV‑2).
 The outbreak was first identified in Wuhan, China, in December 2019.
 We need to monitor the data in Indonesia, daily.
 Further, Kompas news is one of the platform which updates the data in dashboard at [__here__]('https://www.kompas.com/covid-19')

 ### Prerequisites
-Before talking more intensively, please read and setup following tools properly
+Before talking more intensively, please read and set up following tools properly
 1. Install Apache Airflow [__read here__]('https://audhiaprilliant.github.io/airflow-documentation/')
 2. Install the module dependencies
    - __requests__ for web scraping